GGSB MBA – Programme Structure

 The GGSB MBA programme is designed by LSBF's strategic academic partner Grenoble Graduate School of Business (GGSB) – one of Europe's most prestigious business schools, triple accredited by AMBA, EQUIS and AACSB and ranked by the Economist and Business Week.
 London School of Business & Finance allows you to benefit from top European degree delivered in the heart of London in close proximity to leading blue-chip companies, investment banks and consultancy firms.

-In line with GGSB's objectives of offering students a career-focused innovative education, students on the BIB, MBA, MIB and MSc Finance programmes are able to devote up to 1 year to company-based learning, either in the form of a work placement or a full-time paid internship.
+In line with GGSB's objectives of offering students a career-focused innovative education, students on the BIB, MBA, MIB and MSc Finance programmes are able to devote up to six months to company-based learning, either in the form of a work placement or a full-time paid internship.*

-Students on these programmes will be able to devote six to 12 months of their course on an immersive company-based experience.
-Enhancing their understanding of real life business processes, it will also form an integral part of students' final management project.
+Students will be able to devote up to six months of their course on an immersive company-based experience.

 |Core Modules (30h each)|